How to find the right Milwaukee Video Production Company

 - Make sure to ask if they’ll give you a fixed price, or will it change depending on how the production goes?

-We have clients who were burned by production companies in the past.
+We have customers who were burned by production companies in the past.
 They thought the price was fixed, but things were added during the production process (extra shoot days, special equipment, more post-production time) and next thing they knew the price had skyrocketed.

 It’s okay if it’s not a fixed price, but make sure the production company will agree to talk with you in advance of any additional expenses.